flyingmachine/brave-clojure-web/content/getting-started.md

 lisp heritage gives you the power to write code more expressively than is possible in most non-lisp languages.
-Its distinct take on functional programming will sharpen your thinking as a programmer *and* give you better tools for tackling complex domains like concurrent programming which are traditionally known to drive developers into years of therapy.
+Its distinct take on functional programming will sharpen your thinking as a programmer *and* give you better tools for tackling complex domains – like concurrent programming – which are traditionally known to drive developers into years of therapy.
 All of which you'll learn about in this book.

 Clojure continues to evolve.
-As of this writing, it's at version 1.6.alpha3, and development is going strong.
+As of this writing, it's at version 1.6.alpha3 and development is going strong.

-When talking about Clojure, though, it's important to keep in mind that Clojure is actually two things!
+When talking about Clojure, it's important to keep in mind that Clojure is actually two things!
 They are:

 - Clojure the Language
     - Lisp dialect with functional emphasis